The Noahide Commandment for Courts of Law

 1. What is the scope of G-d’s commandment for Judgments (“Dinim” in Hebrew) for Gentiles?

-3. What is the concept of a Noahide-observant court (which follows G-d’s “fixed laws”) reverting to judge as a secular court (which follows the society’s “resolved laws”), and what are the differences between those two legal systems?
+3. What is the concept of a Noahide-observant court (following G-d’s “fixed laws”) reverting to judge as a secular court (following the society’s “resolved laws”)?
+What are the differences between those two systems?

-6. What is G-d’s judgment on Gentile judges and witnesses in secular courts who take bribes or pervert justice in other ways?
+6. What is G-d’s judgment on Gentile judges and witnesses in secular courts who take bribes or otherwise pervert justice?

 7. Under what conditions are Gentile courts fully justified within halacha to utilize judges and/or witnesses who don’t fulfill the requirements for Noahide-observant courts, or to use time in prison or fines, etc., as punishments for violations of the Seven Commandments?